DeBraid/investing-notes/negative-income-tax.md

 By capping the subsidy at half of median income, someone who earns $0 would receive $25,000 (borrowing the median income of $50k from above).
 This is the maximum negative income tax.

 Such a revolutionary subsidy would eliminate the need for costly administration of welfare states, and effectively reduce the size of government, and public debts.
 Creating a greater pool of capital in the hands of private citizens will increase consumption give people the greatest opportunity to deploy the capital into the most desired uses.

+### YC: Basic Income [Experiment][1]

+> In our pilot, the income will be unconditional; we’re going to give it to participants for the duration of the study, no matter what.
+People will be able to volunteer, work, not work, move to another country—anything.
+We hope basic income promotes freedom, and we want to see how people experience that freedom.

+[1]:blog.ycombinator.com/moving-forward-on-basic-income